atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 0 ^
 .
 63
-“Well!”
+“Well!"
 Said Sir Thomas, turning to my Lady, before they were hardly out of hearing, “I gave you good ad“ “I think, when I persuaded you “to receive these people.
-You have “already got Something out of Madam “Selby.” •
+You have “already got Something out of Madam “Selby." •
 %
-“Yes, ” replied her Ladyship, counting her winnings., “I have piddled a “, little: two guineas and a half is “pretty well to begin with; but I shall
+“Yes, " replied her Ladyship, counting her winnings., “I have piddled a “, little: two guineas and a half is “pretty well to begin with; but I shall
 , ft
 “never endure the strange vulgarity of “the creatures: the fulsome civility of “the fat mother, and the awkward beha “viour of the gaping girls — How they
 “were dizened out!
 How strangely they “affect to be well dressed, at the same “time that everything about Them is “out of taste!
 Never did 1 see Such a total ignorance of dress indeed: but I. “believe